Blog

 The contract should address all relevant legal requirements and clearly outline the terms of the engagement.

-• Include Key Clauses: The contract should cover payment terms, confidentiality, and intellectual property rights.
+• Include Key Clauses The contract should cover payment terms, confidentiality, and intellectual property rights.

-• Ensure Mutual Understanding: Both parties must agree to the terms, with all details communicated to avoid misunderstandings.
+• Ensure Mutual Understanding Both parties must agree to the terms, with all details communicated to avoid misunderstandings.

 How to Pay Foreign Independent Contractors